 And I loved it.

 It wasn’t until I came back to civilization that it hit me.
 I turned on the computer and the cell phone and saw all the headlines and special interest stories that have been carefully curated for me by all the right algorithms and advertisers.
 Here’s the thing: They weren’t much different from the ones I had left behind almost a month earlier.
+They weren’t any different from what I hear today.
 In fact, they were almost indistinguishable.

 It was all a giant steaming pile of nothing.
 Nothing lasting, nothing of real value, nothing but a passing vapor.
 “Vanity of vanities, says the Preacher, vanity of vanities!
 All is vanity.”